Applied Arts and Social Practice - MA/PgDip

 Applied Arts and Social Practice (MA/PgDip): More information and what you will achieve

-‘Applied Art’ is a contested term and we don’t aim to define a single approach, but instead seek to support creative processes/skills operating within particular social contexts.
+‘Applied Art’ and socially engaged practices are contested terms and we don’t aim to define a single approach, but instead seek to support creative processes/skills operating within particular social contexts.
 This could include any creative practice (such as theatre, art, music, dance or puppetry, just to name a few) that does not exist in traditional spaces (such as museums, theatres or galleries) but rather is based alongside and with individuals and communities in the public domain.

-Concurrently, the arts are becoming more important within health and wellbeing contexts and the recent national report ‘Creative Health: Arts for Health and Wellbeing’ calls for artists to play a vital role in the social health and wellbeing of the population to the extent that GPs in England can prescribe artistic activities in order to tackle social issues such as obesity, loneliness and depression.
-This MA will provide qualified students to service the growing demand for this type of creative practice.
+Concurrently, the arts are becoming more important within health and wellbeing contexts and the national report ‘Creative Health: Arts for Health and Wellbeing’ calls for artists to play a vital role in the social health and wellbeing of the population to the extent that GPs in England can prescribe artistic activities in order to tackle social issues such as obesity, loneliness and depression.
+This MA will provide qualified students a strong base to build and develop your career as a creative practitioner working alongside communities.

 You will spend time exploring your own ethical frameworks of why and how such creative projects can operate in the social domain.